Mathématique: Chapter 4

 He needed to get this thing done.

 The dragging didn’t last long.
 By the time they’d covered half the distance, Young was using the man as a crutch.
-And, no question about it—the guy was helping him.
+And, no question about it, the guy was helping him.

-Now wasn’t really the time to be looking a gift horse in the mouth, so Young didn’t offer his neighbor a crash course in abduction avoidance.
-With Rush helping him, they quickly covered the remaining distance.
-Once they reached his apartment, Young eased the door shut.
+But now wasn’t the time to be looking a gift horse in the mouth, so Young didn’t offer his neighbor a crash course in SERE.

 Young spun him around and clamped a hand over his mouth.
 Hard.